Overview

 History

-Archaeological evidence spans millennia.
-A prehistoric cup‑marked stone, a fulacht fiadh at Gort na Lobhar and a Neolithic passage tomb at Cill Leire Forabhain testify to early settlement.
-Standing stones and the promontory fort Dún an Óir dot the landscape, and a Napoleonic‑era signal tower, later used during World War II, still watches the sea.
-Early Christian heritage includes the reputed birthplace of Saint Ciarán of Saigir and a 12th‑century church ruin near the North Harbour pier, now a protected national monument.
-A 14th‑century castle and the original 1818 lighthouse (later superseded by Fastnet Rock) add further layers to the island’s story.
-The Marriage Stone – a large glacial erratic known locally as a trysting stone – is a popular spot for proposals and wedding vows.
+Archaeological remains on the island stretch back thousands of years.
+You can trace early settlement through a prehistoric cup-marked stone, a fulacht fiadh at Gort na Lobhar and a Neolithic passage tomb at Cill Leire Forabhain.
+The landscape also holds standing stones, the promontory fort Dún an Óir and a Napoleonic-era signal tower that saw renewed use during the Second World War.
+Early Christian history runs deep: the island is widely regarded as the birthplace of Saint Ciarán of Saigir, and the 12th-century church ruin near the North Harbour pier is a protected national monument.
+Later centuries added a 14th-century castle and the original 1818 lighthouse, which guided ships before the Fastnet Rock lighthouse took over.
+The Marriage Stone, a large glacial erratic, is still a popular spot for proposals and vow renewals.

-The Cape Clear Heritage Centre, open daily from June to September (by appointment outside these months), showcases artefacts, a 3‑D Fastnet Rock display and the O’Driscoll archive.
-It also houses information on the island’s bird observatory and the historic lighthouse ruins.
-A memorial to the 1979 Fastnet Yacht Race disaster, located near the harbour, commemorates the sailors lost in the tragedy.
+The Cape Clear Heritage Centre, open daily from June to September and by appointment outside those months, houses local artefacts, the O’Driscoll archive, a 3-D display of Fastnet Rock and a chair salvaged from the wreck of the Lusitania.
+A memorial near the harbour commemorates the sailors lost in the 1979 Fastnet yacht race.

 What to See & Do